floatingLomas/debug-me/README.md

 # debug-me

-> Let the location decide what the `debug` label should be!
+> Let the location you call it from decide what the `debug` label should be!

 ## Installation